aniketsrinivasan/rootly-burnout-detector/README.md

 1.  **Data Collection Tools**: Python classes (`ShiftsTool`, `IncidentsTool`, `UsersTool`) are defined to encapsulate the logic for querying specific Rootly API endpoints.
 2.  **Authentication**: Tools that interact with the Rootly API expect a `ROOTLY_API_KEY` environment variable to be set for Bearer token authentication.
-3.  **Agent Orchestration (Future)**: These tools are designed to be used by an AI agent (from the `smolagents` framework or similar).
-The agent would invoke these tools, gather the necessary data, and then use its logic to analyze the data for burnout indicators.
-(The agent logic itself is not yet implemented in this phase).
+3.  **Agent Orchestration**: The `SingleBurnoutAgent` (from `src.burnout_detector.single_burnout_agent`) orchestrates the use of these tools.
+It gathers the necessary data by invoking the tools and then utilizes its configured Large Language Model (e.g., GPT-4o-mini) to analyze this data and assess burnout indicators for the specified engineer.

 ## Setup Instructions